-No this recipe can be make without rum extract and you can substitute vanilla or almond extract.
+No, this recipe can be made without rum extract and you can substitute vanilla or almond extract.

 Does custard pie have to be served warm?

-Nope, it is delicious warm or cool.
-I actually prefer it cool.
+Nope, it is delicious, warm or cool.
+I actually prefer it to be cool.

 Does this recipe need a pie crust?

 Nope.
-This recipe bakes up without a crust and creates it’s own crust.
+This crustless recipe bakes up without a crust and creates its own crust.
 Could you add one?
 Probably.
-If you try it let me know.
+If you try it, let me know.